davehirsch/SwipeViewSwiftly/README.md

     delegate: SwipeViewDelegate?

 An object that supports the SwipeViewDelegate protocol and can respond to SwipeView events and layout requests.
 Currently this must be linked in code, not in Interface Builder.

-    numberOfItems: Int

-The number of items in the SwipeView.
-To set this, implement the `numberOfItemsInSwipeView()` dataSource method.
-Note that not all of these item views will be loaded or visible at a given point in time - the SwipeView loads item views on demand as it scrolls.

-    numberOfPages : Int

-The number of pages in the SwipeView.
-To set this, implement the `numberOfItemsInSwipeView()` dataSource method and set the `itemsPerPage` value.
-If `itemsPerPage` = 1, numberOfPages will match the `numberOfItems`.

-    itemSize: CGSize

-The size of each item in the SwipeView.
-This property can be set using the `swipeViewItemSize()` delegate method.

     itemsPerPage: Int